 In "property sales business", performance obligations are satisfied when properties are delivered based on the real estate sales contracts with customers.
 In real estate brokerage operations of "management business", performance obligations are satisfied upon conclusions of contracts and delivery of properties based on the real estate brokerage contracts with customers.
 Revenues from these operations are recognized at a point in time of delivery of the properties when performance obligations are satisfied.
-In facility operations of "other business", the Company and its consolidated subsidiaries run hotels, resort facilities and other facilities to provide accommodation and other services.
-Tokyo Dome operations of "other business" provide entertainment and other services.
+In hotel and resort business of "facility operations", the Company and its consolidated subsidiaries run hotels, resort facilities and other facilities to provide accommodation and other services.
+Sports and entertainment business of "facility operations" provide entertainment and other services.
 Performance obligations in these operations are satisfied when customers receive the benefits of using the facilities, at which point in time revenues are recognized.